Vylax/DeepFake-Detection-via-Heart-Rate-Estimation/README.md

 - heartrate.py - Contains function to calculate heart rate from FFT results

 ## How to run:
 To run the program, specify the path to the input video in the preprocessing.read_video() function on line 13 of main.py.
 To alter the frequency range to be filtered, change the values assigned to freq_min and freq_max on lines 8 and 9.

-# semester-project
-# semester-project
+## Packages
+If you get an error regarding packages, run the following command in your environment

+`pip install -r requirements.txt`